a01sa01to/covid19-ibaraki/TRANSLATION.md

 ## Adding new language

-If you want to add new language.
-Please request new language via Transifex system.
+If you want to add new language, please request new language via Transifex system.

 ## For developers